rancher/docs/content/rancher/v2.5/en/cluster-provisioning/hosted-kubernetes-clusters/gke/config-reference/_index.md

 ### Service Address Range

 The address range assigned to the services in the cluster.
 Must be a valid CIDR range, e.g. 10.94.0.0/18.
 If not provided, will be created automatically.
 Must be provided if using a Shared VPC network.
-For more information on how to determine the IP address range for your servicess, refer to [this section.](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips#cluster_sizing_secondary_range_svcs)
+For more information on how to determine the IP address range for your services, refer to [this section.](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips#cluster_sizing_secondary_range_svcs)

 ### Private Cluster